 TGbe editor: Modify section 9.6.13.9 as shown below (#10535):

 — (#10575)For an AP MLD that operates with more than one affiliated AP, it sets the Link Removal Imminent field (bit 5) to 1 to limit the scope of the BSS termination to the link on which the request is being transmitted if the BSS Termination Included field (bit 3) is set to 1, and otherwise, it sets the field to 0.
 If a receiving STA is not affiliated with a non-AP MLD, it will ignore the Link Removal Imminent (bit 5) field.
 When the Link Removal Imminent (bit 5) field is set to 1,

 • If a receiving STA is affiliated with a non-AP MLD that has set up only this link, then the nonAP MLD will be disassociated.

-• If a receiving STA is affiliated with a non-AP MLD that has set up more than this link, then the non-AP MLD is still associated to the AP MLD with the remaining setup link(s).
+• If a receiving STA is affiliated with a non-AP MLD that has set up more than this link, and the AP MLD is announcing that the AP will be removed according to procedures defined in 35.3.6.2.2 (Removing affiliated APs), then the non-AP MLD is still associated to the AP MLD with the remaining setup link(s).

+• If a receiving STA is affiliated with a non-AP MLD that has set up more than this link, and the AP MLD is advertising that the AP link will be disabled for all associated non-AP MLDs according to procedures defined in 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames), then the non-AP MLD may ignore the BTM request and remains associated to the AP MLD on all currently setup link(s) while the link disabled and re-enabled in a future time.

 The Link Removal Imminent (bit 5) field is reserved (#10575)if one of the following conditions is met: • when theThe transmitting AP is not affiliated with an AP MLD. • The transmitting AP is affiliated with an AP MLD that operates with only one affiliated AP.or when the BSS Termination Included field is zero, and is ignored by a receiving STA that is not affiliated with a non-AP MLD or when the BSS Termination Included field is zero.
 The field is set to 1 to limit the scope of the BSS termination to the link on which the request is being transmitted, and is set to 0 otherwise.

 35.3.7.1 TID-to-link mapping

 TGbe editor: Modify section 35.3.7.1.1 as shown below (#12632 and #10535):